Disinfecting Wipes Must Be Disposed of Properly

 Each manufacturer of these wipes will use their own formula of what they consider to be safe disinfecting chemicals, so it is a good idea to read what your specific product includes and how they recommend you use and dispose of their products.

 Wash Your Hands

-Some manufacturers and health officials who recommend that once you finish cleaning with these disinfecting wipes, you should then wash their hands with simple soap and water, just to be safe.
+Some manufacturers and health officials recommend that once you finish cleaning with these disinfecting wipes, you should then wash your hands with simple soap and water, just to be safe.

 Harming Your Septic Systems

 Major municipalities have large and efficient sewage processing systems, and when forewarned by their monitoring systems, they can adjust their process to offset the effects of there being too many of these wipes being used by the public.

 But the septic handling and processing systems that many of us use will have trouble disposing of larger than normal numbers of these chemical-saturated wipes.

 Normally, a single family's house sewage system, or septic tank, will handle instances when just a few of these disinfecting wipes are being tossed into the toilet rather than a trash receptacle.